If you are Canning Stewed Tomatoes, you will be adding peppers and

 This recipe makes approximately 7 pints.
-For my family I will double this and do quarts.
+For my family I almost always will double this and do quarts.

 Gather your canning supplies and ingredients